 • Google Apps (http://google.emich.edu)

-SUBMISSIONS IN EMU TODAY: Please note, EMU TODAY is an internal daily e-blast sent to faculty and staff.
+SUBMISSIONS FOR POSTING IN EMU TODAY: EMU Today is an internal daily e-blast sent to the faculty and staff.
 To submit an announcement or post an event, please forward your entry electronically to email@example.com.
 Please be sure to format your entry with a title and include a description of the event, where the event will be held (room and building), the date and time, and a contact name, phone number and/or e-mail address.
 For questions, contact Debra Johnson at 487-2484 or email at firstname.lastname@example.org.

 NOTE: An asterisk denotes a new item.